With growing CWD costs that threaten to undermine other conservation efforts, state agencies need more support

 “State wildlife agencies have identified wildlife disease, and CWD in particular, as the most important existential challenge confronting agencies in the 21st century,” write Thompson and Mason.
 “Many agencies remain unequipped or under-equipped to meet this challenge.
 New funding models that adequately support disease surveillance and management are essential in order to protect the species and habitat restoration achievements of the 20th century.”

-If they can make the time, lawmakers have the overwhelming support of the public: In a 2022 poll, 88 percent of American voters said they support additional federal investment in CWD management at the state level.
-Take action now to send the Chronic Wasting Disease Research and Management Act to the finish line and secure the future of our wild deer herds.
+Fortunately, Congress is taking more action to address CWD, and they have the overwhelming support of the public: In a 2022 poll, 88 percent of American voters said they support additional federal investment in CWD management at the state level.